hackmact/Hack_Indore2.0_HackMACT/readme.md

 Flask was used to create APIs to integrate ML model into the android application and to get relevant knowledge about garbage from web using 'googlesearch' API.

+Solutions for Waste Management:
+Scrapper1/Scrapper2 are used to get the progresive solutions for the waste management/disposal techniques for the predicted type of waste.